live-clones/gmsh/contrib/WinslowUntangler/README.md

 # State of the implementation

-- The 2D untangler/smoother works.
+- The 2D untangler/smoother works on planar faces (with fixed vertices on curves).
+  Quads are subdivided into four (overlapping) triangles for the smoothing.

-- The 3D untangler/smoother is still buggy and not usable.
+- The 3D untangler/smoother works (with fixed vertices on curves and surfaces).
+  Hexahedron are subdivided into 32 (overlapping) tetrahedra for the smoothing.

+# Todo

+- Write the decomposition of pyramids and prisms into tetrahedra to smooth hybrid hex-dominant meshes.

+- Use the CAD parametrization for surface untangling/smoothing.
+Requires to change the formulation a bit, but definitely possible.

+- Optimize all the curve/surface/volume vertices at the same time.

+- For better performance on large models, only smooth regions around low-quality elements.